prateekiiest/Code-Sleep-Python/README.md

 ### Whisky Classification

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple and interactive plotting.
-We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.
+We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.You can go through the article - **[here](http://www.geeksforgeeks.org/project-scikit-learn-whisky-clustering/)**

 **[CODE](https://github.com/prateekiiest/Code-Sleep-Python/blob/master/whisky_classification/code.py)**